mate-academy/py-images-and-custom-auth-serializer/README.md

    - Image url should be shown on:
      - Movie list and detail pages
      - Movie session detail page
 2. Replace username field with email field in User model.
+Copy tests from `token-authentication` task but replace username with email where it is needed.
 3. Write custom AuthTokenSerializer, so you can obtain token with email and password